Your body starts feeling stress even before you get up in the morning.

 Especially if you went to bed late.
 The cycles of light and dark and the movement of our planets affect nearly every living thing.
-Light stimulates your skin and eyes regardless of the source, your brain and hormonal system thinks its morning.
+Light stimulates your skin and eyes regardless of the source, your brain, and the hormonal system thinks its morning.
 Your hormonal system in response to light begins to release cortisol.
 Cortisol is an activating hormone that is released in response to stress.

-At sundown your body begins to release melatonin and growth/repair hormones.
+At sundown, your body begins to release melatonin and growth/repair hormones.
 This is when your body repairs itself.
 If you are not getting to bed at 10:30 p.m., you are disrupting your body’s repair cycle.
 And you are basically waking up stressed.
 Holding on to stress and unrepaired muscle tissues from the previous day.

 Disrupted Sleep and Wake Cycles

-When your body is constantly subjected to stress, caffeine and processed foods, you are stimulating your sympathetic nervous system.
+When your body is constantly subjected to stress, caffeine, and processed foods, you are stimulating your sympathetic nervous system.
 Especially when…..

 o When you start your day stressed out from not getting enough sleep/repair time